PetrochukM/HParams/README.md

 - Clear unambiguous errors and warnings for your benefit

 This library was developed from Michael Petrochuk's learnings as a deep learning engineer at Apple and the Allen Institute for Artificial Intelligence.
-Finally, this library is similar to but not inspired by AllenNLP's hyperparameter management system.
+Finally, this is similar to but not inspired by AllenNLP's hyperparameter management system.

 ## Basics